3C0D/obsidian-sample-plugin-modif/README.md

 # Obsidian Sample Plugin Modifications

-The goal of this "sample" is to automate the development and publication processes on github, including the creation of releases.

 ## Development (Add this to your README)

-### Optional (SASS):
-If you add a `styles.scss` file to the src folder, it will be automatically converted to CSS when running commands like npm run dev or npm run build.
+Automate the development and publication processes on github, including releases.
+You are supposed to git clone your plugin out of the vault and set the right path in the .env file (1 for your trying vault, 1 for the real vault).

+If you want more options like sass, check out other branches

 ### Environment Setup